 Piping between the reactor and its aftercooler is also hot.
 Personnel protection insulation and special materials of construction should be provided.
-If operating temperatures of the nitrogen out of the cooler are above 150 °F (66 °C), personnel protection insulation should be provided (see 8.7).
+If operating temperatures of the nitrogen out of the cooler are greater than 150 °F (66 °C), personnel protection insulation should be provided (see 8.7).

 Hydrogen either in liquid or gaseous form is highly flammable and requires special precautions.
 Hydrogen is easily ignited, even by static electricity.
 Hydrogen-fuelled flames are nearly invisible in daylight.
 To lessen the probability of hydrogen leakage, welded pipe construction should be used in place of screwed connections.
 Special valves and specific materials of construction for hydrogen service should be used.
 Because hydrogen mixed with air provides an explosive atmosphere, sources of ignition in close proximity to the hydrogen sources should be eliminated.
-For example, electric equipment in the area where hydrogen is stored should be explosion proof in accordance with NFPA 50A, Standard for Gaseous Hydrogen Systems at Consumer Sites, and NFPA 50B, Standard for Liquid Hydrogen Systems at Consumer Sites [19, 20] or equivalent international codes.
+For example, electric equipment in the area where hydrogen is stored should be explosion proof in accordance with NFPA 55, Compressed Gases and Cryogenic Fluids Code [23] or equivalent international codes.
 No open flames should ever be allowed.

-All vents possibly containing hydrogen should be treated in accordance with recommendations cited in CGA

-G-5, Hydrogen and G-5.5, Hydrogen Vent Systems [21, 22].
+All vents possibly containing hydrogen should be treated in accordance with recommendations cited in CGA G-5, Hydrogen and G-5.5, Hydrogen Vent Systems [24, 25].
 Vents containing nitrogen pose an asphyxiation hazard and should be vented to a safe area (see 5.8).

-13.3 Operations Hazards
+13.3 Operationg Hazards